purs3lab/Argus/README.md

 This repo contains the code for our USENIX Security '23 paper "ARGUS: A Framework for Staged Static Taint Analysis of GitHub Workflows and Actions".
 Argus is a comprehensive security analysis tool specifically designed for GitHub Actions.
 Built with an aim to enhance the security of CI/CD workflows, Argus utilizes taint-tracking techniques and an impact classifier to detect potential vulnerabilities in GitHub Action workflows.

+Visit our website - [secureci.org](https://secureci.org/argus) for more information.

 ## Features

 - **Taint-Tracking**: Argus uses sophisticated algorithms to track the flow of potentially untrusted data from specific sources to security-critical sinks within GitHub Actions workflows.
 This enables the identification of vulnerabilities that could lead to code injection attacks.